JossWhittle/TuringMachine/README.md

 	(3,0,1,L,2)
 	(3,1,1,N,H)

 This machine imagines a infinite tape which is zero filled, it would also be useful to center the output on a padded tape.
-To run it would type
+To run it we would type

 	java TuringMachine < Beaver.tur -t 100 -z -d 5